-Following the site visit, the Commission consultant will assist the Team Lead in preparing the team recommendation for submission to the COA.
-At the COA meeting, the Team Lead and Commission consultant will present the site report and the accreditation recommendation.
+Following the site visit, the Commission consultant will assist the team lead in preparing the team’s accreditation report for submission to the COA.
+At the COA meeting, the team lead and Commission consultant will present the team’s report and its accreditation recommendation.
 The institutional representatives will be present and will have an opportunity to make a statement, although it is not the time to dispute the findings.
 The COA will deliberate about the report and act upon the recommendation, deciding whether to accept or modify the recommendation.
-The COA will include in its accreditation action any stipulations placed on the institution, the due date by which the institution must remedy any stipulations, and whether a seventh year report or a revisit 7thshould occur.
-For a thorough discussion of the seventh year report, see Chapter Nine.
+The COA will include in its accreditation action any stipulations placed on the institution, the due date by which the institution must remedy any stipulations, and whether a follow up report or a revisit in the seventh year should occur.
+For a thorough discussion of this process, see Chapter 9 of this handbook.

 Appeal Procedures

-In the event the institution believes the site review team demonstrated bias or acted arbitrarily or capriciously or contrary to the policies of the Framework or procedural guidelines, it may appeal the team recommendation to the COA within 30 days of its decision (see Accreditation Framework, page 20).
+In the event the institution believes the site visit team demonstrated bias or acted arbitrarily or capriciously or contrary to the policies of the Framework or procedural guidelines, it may appeal the team recommendation to the COA within 30 days of its decision (see Accreditation Framework, page 20).

-The institution may also file a dissent with the Commission regarding the action of the COA.
-In that case, the Commission consultant will help the Team Lead prepare for and present the review team perspective.
+The institution may also file a dissent with the Commission regarding the action of the COA if it believes that the COA demonstrated bias or acted arbitrarily or contrary to the policies of the Framework or procedural guidelines.
+In that case, the Commission consultant will help the team lead prepare for and present the review team perspective.

 Committee on Accreditation Actions

-Every member of the COA receives a copy of the accreditation team report ten days prior to the scheduled meeting where the institution’s report will be discussed.
-Members study the materials in advance of the meeting and are prepared to ask for clarification and to discuss their perspectives of the report and the findings. the or The COA may not refute the findings of the site review team.
+In accordance with the Bagley-Keene Open Meeting Act, the COA’s agendas are posted 10 days prior to the scheduled meeting.
+The accreditation team report is posted on the COA meeting webpage in advance of the scheduled meeting where the institution’s report will be discussed.
+Committee members study the materials in advance of the meeting and are prepared to ask for clarification and to discuss their perspectives of the report and the findings.
+Questions posed by the COA may be directed at the institutional personnel, team lead, consultant on the visit, and/or the Administrators of Accreditation.
+The COA may not refute the standards findings of the site review team.
 The COA’s task is to review the standards findings and to discuss the accreditation recommendation in light of the findings.
 Following deliberations, the COA will vote on an accreditation status and will specifically identify any stipulations to be placed on the institution and the means by which the stipulations may be removed.